pyprism/Hiren-Music/README.md

 # Hiren-Music
 Music As a Service :heart:

-It is an online based music system where people can store their songs in cloud and listen them streaming
+It is an online based music system where people can store their songs in cloud and listen them by streaming

 ##### Rewriting the whole code base